needle-tools/needle-engine-support/documentation/getting-started/index.md

 - [Needle Engine for Unity Developers](./for-unity-developers.md)
 - [Scripting Reference](../scripting.md)

-In case you need more troubleshooting help, please see the [Questions and Answers](../faq.md) section.
+In case you need troubleshooting help, please see the [Questions and Answers – FAQ](../faq.md) section.
-You can also join our [Discord Community](https://discord.needle.tools) or [Forum](https://forum.needle.tools)
+We welcome you to join our [Forum](https://forum.needle.tools) and [Discord Community](https://discord.needle.tools).